patriziobellan86/PoE_Small_originalPaper/README.md

   - **`queries_answers.json`** – Records the responses of the agents and the Final Decision Maker for each query.

 #### `results/goldstandard/`
-- Contains the gold standard for evaluating the results.
+- It contains the gold standard for evaluating the results.

-For further details, refer to the paper's **Appendix**.